 There is a time and place to forget, but there is a time and place to remember- because remembering will allow us to do things differently.
 For the woman whose trust has been broken time and time again by a husband who continues to betray her.
 For the man who is at the end of his rope because of his wife’s dangerous outbursts of anger.
 For the problematic patterns and habits that are starting to become ingrained in our relationship: forgiveness does not mean forgetfulness.

 We can forgive, but then wisdom calls us to do things differently.
-True healing requires something to change- and that change will always bring us full circle- taking a look at ourselves.
-It’s important to acknowledge your role and response in these kind of interactions and then take the necessary steps to change, because at the end of the day- we teach people how they can and can’t treat us.
+True healing requires something to change- and that change will always bring us full circle- by taking a look at ourselves.
+It’s important to acknowledge your role and response in these kinds of interactions and then take the necessary steps to change because at the end of the day- we teach people how they can and can’t treat us.
 (For further reading on this, check out a book called Boundaries in Marriage)

 Whatever happened to Sherry and Mark?
 Well, there’s is a story filled with hope.
 Little by little, they each started taking responsibility for their own brokenness – rather than looking to the brokenness of the other.
 And they began to heal their marriage starting from the inside out.
-But it was messy, it was hard, and it certainly didn’t happen over night.
+But it was messy, it was hard, and it certainly didn’t happen overnight.
 Because true healing is not a once-and-done action, it’s a process.